michael-lazar/ccso-nameserver/README.md

 **cso://mozz.us:105**

-This is one of very few CCSO servers left running on the open web, and possibly the first new server that's been lanched in over a decade.
+This is one of very few servers left running on the open web, and probably the first new CCSO service to be lanched in over a decade!

 ## Documentation